 Tijuana Online (Spanish)

 This video below is in Spanish as well, but it will give you a good idea of some of the activities you can enjoy on a visit to Tijuana.

-Also, if you have any suggestions or recommendations, please feel free to comment below (but keep it positive por favor).
+Also, if you have any suggestions or recommendations, please feel free to comment below.